ethereum/ethereum-org-website/src/content/eth2/the-beacon-chain/index.md

 - attested by the rest of the committee during an epoch "slot"
 - crosslinked with the beacon chain after enough attestations
 - finalised by Casper using cryptoeconomic incentives

+And that's how Eth2 stays in sync using the beacon chain.

 ## Further reading